Advertiser Disclosure

 Is American Airlines at Terminal A or B at MCO?

-American Airlines is based on the B-side of the main terminal for check-in and baggage claim.
-Flights depart from Concourse 3 for gates 30 to 59.
+American Airlines is based on the B side of the main terminal for check-in and baggage claim.
+Flights depart from concourses 1 and 3.

 Does Orlando International Airport have TSA PreCheck?

-MCO has dedicated TSA PreCheck lanes at all security checkpoints open from around 4 a.m. to 8 p.m. daily.
+MCO has dedicated TSA PreCheck lanes at all security checkpoints, open from around 4 a.m. to 8:30 p.m. daily.

 How early do I need to be at Orlando International Airport?

 The Greater Orlando Aviation Authority recommends that passengers arrive 3 hours before their flight departure.
-It’s advisable to contact your airline directly with specific advice regarding your flight.
+For specific advice regarding your flight, contact your airline directly.

 Are MCO and ORL the same airport?

 MCO and ORL are separate airports.
-ORL – Orlando Executive Airport is a smaller public airport located 3 miles south of Downtown Orlando.
-MCO is a major international airport located 6 miles south of downtown Orlando.
+Orlando Executive Airport (ORL) is a smaller public airport 3 miles south of Downtown Orlando.
+MCO is a major international airport 6 miles south of downtown Orlando.

 How many terminals does Orlando International Airport have?

-Orlando International Airport has Terminal A and B, with 4 airside concourses, and Terminal C, located a 4-minute train ride from Terminal A and B.
+Orlando International Airport has terminals A and B, with 4 airside concourses, and Terminal C, a 4-minute train ride from terminals A and B.

 Can you sleep in Orlando International Airport?

-Orlando International Airport is open 24/7 and passengers are not asked to leave the secure area overnight, so sleeping airside or landside is possible.
+Orlando International Airport is open 24/7.
+Passengers are not asked to leave the secure area overnight, so sleeping airside or landside is possible.

 Is there a shuttle from Orlando International Airport to Universal Studios?

-The following Universal Orlando Resort hotels provide a shuttle to and from the airport with the round trip costing $39 for adults, $29 for children 3 to 9, and free for children 2 and under:
+The following Universal Orlando Resort hotels provide a shuttle to and from the airport, with the round trip costing $39 for adults, $36 for children 3 to 9, and nothing for children 2 and under:

 • Hard Rock Hotel